SMK Datuk Peter Mojuntin

 Sekolah Menengah Kebangsaan Datuk Peter Mojuntin (English: Datuk Peter Mojuntin National Secondary School; commonly known as SMK Datuk Peter Mojuntin or SMK DPM) is one of the secondary schools in Sabah which is located at Penampang, Kota Kinabalu, Malaysia.
 It is close to Sabah's capital city, Kota Kinabalu.

-The school was officially opened on 27 February 1979 by the then-Education Minister, Dato’ (now Tun) Musa Hitam.

-Named after Datuk Peter Joinod Mojuntin, the 5th State Minister of Local Government and Housing, who was killed in June 1976 among with other Sabahan politicians due to a plane crash known as the Double Six Tragedy.
-He was a well-respected leader and was regarded as the Golden Son of the Kadazan.

 History

 Datuk Peter Joinod Mojuntin, the 5th State Minister of Local Government and Housing, whom the school was named after.

+The school was officially opened on 27 February 1979 by the then-Education Minister, Dato’ (now Tun) Musa Hitam, named after Datuk Peter Joinod Mojuntin, the 5th State Minister of Local Government and Housing, who was killed in June 1976 among with other Sabahan politicians due to a plane crash known as the Double Six Tragedy.
+He was a well-respected leader and was regarded as the Golden Son of the Kadazan.

-A majority of the school's students are from Kadazandusun ethnic who come from the remote areas of Penampang district like Buayan, Terian, and Longkogungan as well as nearby villages within the school area such as Hungab, Babah/Bunduon, Hubah, Sukod (Suok/Kodundungan/Digot), Terawi, Guunsing and many more within the Penampang region (from all villages on both halves of Penampang, Donggongon and Putatan, which are the nearest towns to this school).
+A majority of the school's students are from Kadazandusun ethnic who come from the remote and semi-remote areas of Penampang district (Ulu Moyog/Ulu Papar region) like Buayan, Moyog, Babagon, Madsiang, Terian, Inobong, Tomposik, Putaton, Lutung, Timpoulon, Kibunut, Pongobonon, Timpangoh, Rugading, Longkogungan, Kolopis, Kipouvo, Kalanggaan, Sarapung and Pogunon as well as nearby villages within the school area such as Hungab, Babah/Bunduon, Hubah, Sukod (Suok/Kodundungan/Digot), Terawi, Guunsing/Novunsu, Mahandoi/Tulangis and many more within the Penampang region (from all villages on both halves of Penampang, Donggongon and Putatan, which are the nearest towns to this school).

 SMK DPM has 3 central units - E-Management, Recreational School and Resource Centre Across School.